You may qualify for a reduction in your business rates under one of the following criteria:

 London Living Wage

-Brent Council wishes to encourage employers to pay its staff the London Living Wage by offering a one-off discount on business rates to the first 100 businesses who receive accreditation from the Living Wage Foundation and submit an application form to the council.
+Brent Council wishes to encourage employers to pay its staff the London Living Wage by offering a one-off discount on business rates who receive accreditation from the Living Wage Foundation.

 This discount has been set at five times the accreditation fee paid to the Living Wage Foundation.
 The cost of accreditation varies depending on the size of workforce and the type of organisation but the maximum discount could be up to £5,000 for large employers.
 It is limited to one discount per employer.